Galleries in Perth

 Pemberton Arts Group

 Established in 2004, PAG aims to create a collaborative arts culture, supporting our members and the wider community, and providing arts opportunities through regular art sessions, workshops and three annual exhibitions.
-Entry form for our annual exhibitions: Pemberton Art Prize on show until 18 April and Sculpture in the Vines 2021 on show 16 – 26 April at Pemberley of Pemberton – showcasing 2D and 3D works by South West and WA artists.
+Ask us about entry forms for our annual exhibitions: Pemberton Art Prize and Sculpture in the Vines at Pemberley of Pemberton – showcasing 2D and 3D works by South West and WA artists.